 Results

-The ranges and median values of the continuous predictors in the data are summarized in Table 1.
-Against a background of high mosaicity in distribution of Salinity and Fetch values, the most wind exposed sites were located on the southeastern coast of the Bay, and on the open shores of the islands in its top (Fig. 1 A) while the most desalinated areas - in the very top of the Bay (Fig. 1 B).
-Expectedly, Salinity tended to decrease towards river mouths (SFig. ++ D) and was lower closer to large rivers than to small ones (SFig. ++ D).
-Sites located close to ports tended to have lower Fetch (SFig. +++ F) but no association between DistPort and Salinily was observed (SFig. +++ E).
-All correlations between Salinity, DistRiver, DistPort and Fetch were rather low (STable +++) with maximum correlation between Fetch and DistPort (r = ++).
+147

-Ranges and median values of the continuous predictors in the data are summarized in Table 1.
+Ranges and median values of the continuous predictors are summarized in Table 1.
 While the distribution of Fetch and Salinity values was highly mosaic, the most wind-exposed sites were located on the southeastern coast of the Bay and on open shores of the islands in its top (Fig. 1 A) while the most desalinated areas were located in the very top of the Bay (Fig. 1 B).
 Expectedly, Salinity tended to decrease towards river mouths (SFig. ++ D) and was lower closer to large rivers than to small ones (SFig. ++ D).
 Sites close to ports tended to have lower Fetch (SFig. +++ F), but no association between DistPort and Salinity was observed (SFig. +++ E).
 All correlations between Salinity, DistRiver, DistPort and Fetch were rather low (STable +++), the largest being that between Fetch and DistPort (r = ++).
 140

 Figure 1.
 Taxonomic structure of mussel settlements and their habitat characteristics.
-(A) The map of Northern Europe.
-Box indicates the location of the Kandalaksha Bay, arrow indicates the location of Tyuva Inlet.
-B) Surf conditions, point size is proportional to Fetch value.
-Anchor marks with names indicate the ports.
-Names of abandoned ports are marked by asterisks.
+(A) Map of Northern Europe.
+Box shows position of Kandalaksha Bay, arrow show position of Tyuva Inlet.
+B) Surf conditions.
+Point size is proportional to Fetch.
+Anchors with names mark ports; asterisks mark abandoned ports.
 (C) Salinity conditions.
 Point filling is proportional to Salinity.
-Arrows mark the mouths of large rivers.
+Arrows mark mouths of large rivers.
 (D-G) Proportion of MT in bottom (PtrosBottom, D-E) and algal (PtrosAlgae, F-G) samples.
 Point filling is proportional to Ptros.
-E and G show the top of the bay in higher resolution.
+E and G show the Bay’s top in higher resolution. Было 104; стало 90.

-In separate maps of Ptros distribution across algal and bottom substrates, the universally elevated proportion of MT on the former substrate is striking (Fig. 2 D-G).
-Against a background of high spatial mosaicity in the distribution of Ptros, its maximum values on both substrates were observed in the top of the Bay and in some inlets deep into the shore, while its minimum values - along the open part of the southeastern coast (Fig. 2 D-G).
-Associations between Ptros and environmental predictors other than substrate are difficult to discern on the maps (Fig. 2).
+Было 94.

 When one examines separate maps of Ptros distribution across algal and bottom substrates, the universally elevated proportion of MT on the former is striking (Fig. 2 D-G).
 While spatial distribution of Ptros was highly mosaic, its maximum values on both substrates were observed in the Bay’s top and in some deep inlets, while its minimum values were observed along the open part of the southeastern coast (Fig. 2 D-G).
 Associations between Ptros and environmental predictors other than substrate could not be discerned on the maps (Fig. 2). Стало 87.

-Relationship of Ptros to environmental parameters evaluated by Model 1
+Relationship of Ptros and environmental parameters evaluated by Model 1